georgosgeorgos/ComputationalStatisticsBT/mcmc/MCMC.md

 \theta| Y_n \sim Beta(a_p,b_p)
 $$

-and the functional form of this model is a beta with updated hyperparameters.
-Now to sample from this posterior we should be able to invert the CDF of a Beta function and this is not trivial; infact
+and the functional form of this model is a beta with updated hyper-parameters.
+Now to sample from this posterior we should be able to invert the CDF of a Beta function and this is not trivial; in fact

 $$
 Beta(a,b) = \frac{x^{a-1}(1-x)^{b-1}}{B(a,b)} \\